Accommodation – House Layout

 Accommodation – On arrival

-- If you intend arriving outside operating house or during the weekend you will need to make special arrangements with staff during normal working hours (9.00am to 4.00pm).
+- If you intend arriving outside operating hours or during the weekend you will need to make special arrangements with staff during normal working hours (9.00am to 4.00pm Monday to Friday).

 - Off street parking, including disability parking, is available adjacent to the house.